vectordotdev/vector/website/docs/reference/transforms/merge.md

 ### partial_event_marker_field

 The field that indicates that the event is partial.
 A consequent stream of partial events along with the first non-partial event will be merged together.
+See [Field Notation Syntax](#field-notation-syntax) for more info.

 </Field>